 We continue to monitor guidelines in place by the State of Illinois.
-Program updates will be emailed to you in the coming days.
 We look forward to virtual programs beginning in full next week and hope that in-person programs will return later this month.
 Stay safe and please contact us with questions.

 The following information is NEDSRA’s guide for implementing both virtual and in-person programs.